jebuzjack/Vrchat-Dance-Pad-UDON/README.md

 3. Add your dance animation to the 'CustomDance' Override Controller
 4. Bam!
 You're done, have a cupcake.

 # Credits

-Splinks 	- For spending 4 weeks to find out that Final IK Components were togglable in animations -_- FML
+- jebuzjack: Setting up the DancePad for UDON
+- Splinks: For making the original version forked from Github https://github.com/splinks/Vrchat-Dance-Pad

-CyanBlue	- For making the spiffy animation merger script located in the tools folder
+- CyanBlue: For making the animation merger script located in the tools folder

-★Megumin★	- For adding viseme fixes
+- ★Megumin★: For adding viseme fixes

-# Rules
-If you find this prefab helpful in anyway all I ask is just a simple credit somewhere or a "thanks buddy" message to Splinks#0325 over at Discord.

-Or if for some reason you feel like tipping me I have a paypal. paypal.me/splinks